sesjehen-vestha-kxall/hard-cs-and-se-problems/README.md

 # Hard-CS-and-SE-Problems
 This is a collection of problems which from an standard point of view are hard, the answers won't be published since there exists both codereview and stackoverflow.

 Remember to include the MIT Licence and the original creator of this project (all them if derived subsequent times).

+List of Documents and Categories:
+- Theoretical-Practical:
+    - Abstract Data Types
+    - Algorithms
+    - Concrete Data Types